meson-network/meson-greenfield-util/README.md

 ```

-The  --file_config 'files.json' is required which is a config file used to perform multi-threaded downloading.
+The  --data or --file_config is required which is a config file used to perform multi-threaded downloading.
 The original source file is automatically reconstructed without manual merging.
 Resuming from breakpoints and MD5 checksum are already included which ensures the efficiency integrity and safety.